MBODM/golang-error-chains/README.md

 The example demonstrates
 - how errors are wrapped
 - how errors can be differed at the top (in `main()` function)
-- what happens when one package is using another package and all "throw" some errors.
+- what happens when one package is using another package and all "throw" some errors

 ### Scenario